 Diabetes can increase your risk of infection

-If you have uncontrolled diabetes, your risk of infection and other complications increases with any procedure, including more advanced dental work like getting a tooth pulled or having a dental implant placed.
-This is just one reason why managing your diabetes is so important, and actually, practicing good oral health habits is one way to help with that.
+If you have uncontrolled diabetes, it takes longer for blood to flow to deliver oxygen and nutrients to a diabetic wound.
+Your risk of infection and other complications also increases with any procedure, including more advanced dental treatment like getting a tooth pulled or having a dental implant placed.

 Some people with diabetes experience dry mouth, which happens when your body doesn’t make enough saliva.
-Saliva helps rinse acid and bacteria off of teeth, so dry mouth can increase your risk of tooth decay, gum disease and thrush – a fungal infection that causes painful white or red patches to form in the mouth.
+Saliva helps rinse acid and bacteria off of your tongue and teeth, so dry mouth can increase your risk of bad breath, tooth decay, gum disease and thrush – a fungal infection that causes painful white or red sores to form in the mouth or tongue.

 How common is gum disease in people with diabetes?